Kameo: Gameplay

-In the third-person action-adventure game Kameo (pronounced "cameo"), the player controls the titular character, an elf who sabotages her sister before her coronation to take the crown and the Elemental Powers that come with it.
-This causes her sister Kalus to free the troll King Thorn and form an alliance to take back her crown and the remaining elemental sprites.
+In the third-person action-adventure game Kameo (pronounced "cameo"), the player controls the titular character, an elf who inadvertently sabotaged her older sister Kalus' reputation before her coronation, causing Kameo to be given the crown and the Elemental Powers that come with it instead.
+Feeling slighted by this, Kalus frees the troll King Thorn and forms an alliance to take back her crown and the remaining elemental sprites.
 Kameo uses elemental powers to transform into creatures with different abilities, which she switches between to solve puzzles and advance through the in-game world.
 The player controls the player-character with the left analog stick, the game's camera view with the right thumbstick, and the character attacks and abilities with the controller's triggers.
 The Xbox 360 controller's face buttons swap between three active, elemental powers.

 These ten "elemental warriors" include a fire-breathing creature who lights torches, a gorilla who climbs walls and throws foes, and a plant who punches opponents.
 There are two each of five element types (fire, ice, plant, rock, water).
 Some enemies have specific weaknesses and can only be affected by specific elemental powers or hazards in the environment.
 The game is structured such that new character abilities unlock just as their benefits are needed to solve a puzzle.
 Thus the game's puzzles depend on combat more than logic.
 Each of the elemental forms has several ability upgrades, which the player can redeem by collecting and delivering fruit to a sacred tome called the Wotnot book.
 The Kameo character, herself, can move faster than the elemental warriors but has no special ability apart from breaking crates.